AnalyticsAutomated/CommandRunner/README.rst

 =============

 commandRunner is yet another package created to handle running commands, scripts or programs on the command line.
+Targetted at thread safe execution for Celery.
 The simplest class lets you run anything locally on your machine.
-Later classes are targeted at Analytics and data processing platforms such as Grid Engine and HADOOP.
-The class attempts to run commands in a moderately thread safe way by requiring that you provide with sufficient information that it can build a uniquely labeled tmp directory for all input and output files.
+Other classes are targeted at Analytics and data processing platforms such as Grid Engine (and eventually HADOOP).
+The class attempts to run commands in a moderately threadsafe way by requiring that you provide it with sufficient information that it can build a uniquely labeled temporary directory for all input and output files.
 This means that this can play nicely with things like Celery workers.

-Release 0.6.0
+Release 0.7.0
 -------------

-This release supports running commands on local shalle and DRMAA compliant grid engine installs (ogs, soge and univa).
-Commands are built/interpolated via some simple rules.
+This release supports running commands on local unix shell and DRMAA compliant grid engine installs (ogs, soge and univa).
+We can also run strings of python code.
+Commands are built/interpolated via some simple rule described bellow.

 Future
 ------